 Catch up by reading my previous entry here:

-Well that’s it for now.
-Until next week, happy gaming!
+Well that’s it for this week, so until next time, happy gaming!